 - Equipment Leasing – If you are leasing the equipment in your salon, you have to keep up with the monthly payments, or risk having important equipment repossessed.

-- Insurance – In the event of a fire, an accident, or any other unanticipated events, you need insurance to protect yourself and your business.
-Over the course of a year, insurance costs will total roughly $1,000.
+- Insurance – In the event of a fire, an accident or any other unanticipated events, you need insurance to protect yourself and your business.
+Insurance costs for most salon owners cost approximately $1,000 per year.

 - Utilities – It takes a surprising amount of electricity, water, and gas to keep a salon running.
-The amount you pay depends on the size of the space, the amenities you offer, and your location, but in all cases, this is one of the largest recurring beauty salon expenses.
+The amount you pay depends on the size of the space, the amenities you offer, and your location.
+However, utility costs for salons are almost always one of the biggest recurring expenses.

 - Credit Card Processing Fees – While some businesses can “go retro” and run a cash-only establishment, many customers prefer to pay by card, which means you will need to pay processing fees.
 Every time you process a credit card it costs 1.5%-3% of the total transaction.